marklchaves/projectx-clone/_kb/how-to-check-contact-form submissions.md

 description: "How-to guide for checking contact form submissions hosted on Formcarry."
 author: marklchaves
 ---

 ## Introduction

 The theme that ProjectX was built on (Barber) used **Formcarry** by default for the contact form (popup modal). **Formcarry** allows only one free form.
-So, we decided to use **Formspree** instead (keeping with the minimalist motif). **JotForm** is a nice contender but a _heavier_ solution.
+So, we decided to use **Formspree** instead (keeping with the minimalist motif). **JotForm** is a nice contender but a *heavier* solution.
 JotForm uses iFrames, and it comes with many features we don't need at this time.
 We'd like to keep this site as light as possible.

 **Formspree's** free plan offers unlimited free forms up to 50 submissions/month.
 So, **Formspree** will be our long-term forms solution.

 **Formcarry** is a temporary solution.
 We haven't changed it yet because the work is a bit out-of-scope at this time.
-Nevertheless, the **Formspree** account is under admin@projectx.is.
+Nevertheless, the **Formcarry** account is under admin@projectx.is.

 ---